abhishekdiphu/AI_for_Medicine_Specialization_Coursera/AI in Healthcare/3D Medical Imaging - End-to-End Deep Learning Applications/README.md

 ###### Gradient fields:
 are used to vary the static magnetic field, and thus precession frequency, spatially.
 This allows the MR scanner to isolate a part of the body (i.e. a slice) that is being imaging.
 Further gradient fields are used to isolate information coming from specific locations within a slice.

+##### MRI: K-space, Reconstruction, T1 and T2
+- K-Space : The currents measured by RF coils get turned into a digital format, and represented as vectors in “K-space”.
+The concept of K-space goes back to the wave theory in physics and basically defines a space of vectors that describe characteristics of electromagnetic waves.

+- Image-recontruction : In our case, these wave vectors carry information about the characteristics of the matter in the space that has been measured.
+Essentially, these vectors record the spatial frequency of signal intensity, and thus, through the process that involves an Inverse Fourier Transform and a lot of de-noising and other optimizations, get turned into a familiar 2D image that represents a slice through a human body with different anatomy having different pixel intensity.
+This process is referred to as image reconstruction in MR physics.
+Typically, image reconstruction is performed on a computer that is directly embedded into an MR scanner, and the problem of optimizing or scaling image reconstruction alone is a very interesting one.
+- Due to greater control over the electromagnetic fields, MR scanners can obtain data directly for a 3D volume in a single “sweep”, without having to go slice-by-slice.

+- Pulse Sequences: the combination of gradient fields, RF pulses, and aspects of the signal that is getting measured.
+Together, these are called a pulse sequence.
+          Two very common sequences are called “T1-weighted” and “T2-weighted” sequences (technically these two are looking at different aspects of the same combination of electromagnetic fields).
+T1 produces greater contrast resolution for fat, and T2 produces greater detail in fluids.
+Quite often, a contrast medium is used along with a T1 sequence to make certain structures stand out.
+Thus, the gadolinium agent is often used in neuroradiology to improve the visibility of things like tumors and hemorrhages.

 ## NIFTI :